chad/play-recipes/chad/README.md

 ```
 ## Displaying in a Web view

 Now that we can create and query speakers from the database, let's try to implement a full but small application feature.
 We are going to add "talks" to our sample database.
-The index page of our little application will show a full list of talks with title, abstract and speaker name.
-We should then be able to click the speaker's name to see a detail page for that speaker.
+The index page of our little application will show a full list of speakers with the title and abstract of each of their associated talks.

 Since we haven't yet added our talks table we'll do that now.